Overview

 Heart Rate

 Your maximum heart rate is the maximum number of times your heart should beat per minute during exercise.
 You can estimate your maximum heart rate by subtracting your age from 220.
-The American Heart Association recommends your target heart rate zone for exercise is between 50-85% of your maximum heart rate.
+The American Heart Association recommends that your target heart rate zone for exercise is 50-85% of your maximum heart rate.
 The AHA classifies moderate-intensity activities as about 50-70% of maximum heart rate and vigorous-intensity as 70-85%.
-For a 30years old, the average max heart rate is 190 bpm, and your target would be 95-162 bpm.
+For a 30-year-old, the average max heart rate is 190 bpm, and your target would be 95-162 bpm.

 You may hear about cardio measured in zones as a percentage of maximum heart rate.
 Zone 1 is 50-60%, zone 2 60-70%, zone 3 70-80%, zone 4 80-90%, and zone 5 90%+.